 Ready for Dessert

-This book is a compilation of my all-time favorite dessert recipes.
-Ready for Dessert generously features recipes from Room for Dessert and Ripe for Dessert, which have been completely updated and revised, as well as a selection of brand-new recipes that haven’t been printed before.
-This gorgeously photographed book features everything from a tropically-inspired Coconut Rum Cake, Chocolate-Dipped cupcakes with a creamy filling, rustic fruit desserts, and the famous Fresh Ginger Cake recipe, in addition to nearly 150 others.
+This lushly photographed book features everything from a tropically-inspired Coconut Rum Cake, Chocolate-Dipped cupcakes with a creamy filling, rustic fruit desserts, and the famous Fresh Ginger Cake recipe, in addition to nearly 150 others.

-For those in the United Kingdom and Europe, there is a UK-edition of Ready for Dessert available.
+For those in the United Kingdom and Europe, check out the UK-edition of Ready for Dessert.

 The Sweet Life in Paris

-Like so many others, I dreamed about living in Paris ever since I first visited the city.
-Finally, after a nearly two-decade career as a pastry chef and cookbook author, I moved to Paris to start a new life.
-Having crammed all my worldly belongings into three suitcases, I arrived, hopes high, at my new apartment in Paris.
+Like many others, I dreamed of living in Paris ever since I first visited the city.
+Finally, after a nearly two-decade career as a pastry chef and cookbook author, I moved to Paris.
+Having crammed all my worldly belongings into three suitcases, after a ride in the smallest elevator that I’ve ever ridden in (never mind I had three large suitcases in there with me as well), I arrived in my new home with high hopes, ready to start all over again, in Paris.

-But I soon discovered it’s a different world en France.
-From learning the ironclad rules of social conduct to the mysteries of men’s footwear, from shopkeepers who work so hard not to sell you anything, to the etiquette of working the right way around the cheese plate, here is my story of how I came to fall in love with—and even understand—this glorious, yet quirky city.
+But I soon discovered it’s a different world in France.
+From learning the ironclad rules of social conduct to the mysteries of men’s footwear, from shopkeepers who seem to work hard not to sell you something, to the etiquette of learning the right way around the cheese plate, here is my story of how I came to fall in love with—and even understand—this glorious, yet quirky city.

 The Sweet Life in Paris was a finalist in the Best Literary Writing category in the 2010 Cuisinart/International Association of Culinary Professionals awards.